-Try: Traditional Medicinals Ginger Tea
+Try: Thrive Market Organic Ginger Tea

 While most ginger products can be spicy, this tea is more mild and focuses on ginger’s sweeter notes.
 In addition to relieving pain, ginger is great for clearing up digestive issues and nausea.
 It’s naturally caffeine-free, GMO-free, and made from only organic ingredients.
 Add a touch of turmeric in your mug for double strength power.